1913 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1913-D Penny Value

-Denver Mint operations in 1913 produced 15,804,000 wheat cents bearing the distinctive “D” mintmark positioned below the date on the obverse.
-Although the output is large, the value is also significant.
+Denver Mint operations in 1913 produced 15,804,000 wheat cents bearing the distinctive “D” mint mark below the date on the obverse.
+While the output is substantial, this variety ranks as the 10th lowest year of Denver production across the entire wheat cent series — making it genuinely scarcer than its raw numbers suggest.

 1913-D Penny (RD) Price/Grade Chart